cffls/py2hs/README.md

 ```

 Why are we talking about associativity?
 Because it is the essence of monoids.
-In Haskell, Monoid is a type class that has an associative binary function and a identity value, `A`, which, when applied
+In Haskell, Monoid is a type class that has an associative binary function and an identity value, `A`, which, when
-the binary function along with any value, `B`, always yields `B` as the output.
+applied the binary function along with any value, `B`, always yields `B` as the output.

 For example, `0` is the identity value with respect to binary function `+`, and `1` is the identity value with respect
 to binary function `*`.